worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter EPILOGUE: THE NEXT LISTENER

-### 2025
+**2025**

-Amanda Price had never heard of Sarah Chen before the archive arrived.
+Amanda Price had never heard of Liv Chen before the archive arrived.

 Why would she?
 Chen had been a mid-level technician.
 No publications, no patents, no fame.
 Just one of thousands of people who'd worked on space missions over the decades.